Blayre Turnbull

-Blayre Turnbull (born July 15, 1993) is a Canadian ice hockey player for the PWHPA.
+Blayre Turnbull (born July 15, 1993) is a Canadian professional ice hockey forward and captain for the Toronto Sceptres of the Professional Women's Hockey League (PWHL).
 She made her debut with the Canada women's national ice hockey team at the 2014 4 Nations Cup.

+On September 6, 2023, Turnbull signed a three-year deal with the PWHL Toronto of the newly formed new Professional Women's Hockey League.

 Career

 Turnbull attended Shattuck-St. Mary's, where she was a classmate of Nathan MacKinnon and played on the girls' hockey team.
 As a junior, she appeared in 52 contests while gaining 60 points (on 30 goals and 30 assists).
 With the team, won two national championships in two years.

 NCAA

 The 2011–12 Wisconsin Badgers season marked her first with the club.
 In a match versus the Lindenwood Lady Lions on September 25, 2011, she scored her first career NCAA goal.
 She holds various UW records and the NCAA record for shorthanded goals in a season.
 She was the captain of the Wisconsin Badgers in her junior and senior year and is an NCAA champion.
 She played for the Badgers for a total of four seasons, identifying herself in her Twitter account as having graduated in 2015.